AI takes center stage, leaving little room for XR at one of the biggest startup expos in the region.

 Medical-focused startups were usually more targeted in their offerings.
 For example, Novaid demonstrated AR solutions that improve emergency response, offering patient identification and guidance in stressful emergency circumstances.
 The company was founded in 2024 — an example of a fresh entrant into the XR space.

-Other medical ventures include Holoeyes, a company that takes segmented CT and MRI scans
+Other medical ventures include Holoeyes, a company that takes segmented CT and MRI scans and converts them into 3D models for head-mounted displays, or XRMedics, which provides therapy tools for the psychiatry and neurodivergence sectors.

-Finally, there’s the metaverse, although it seems to have morphed away from web3 and NFTs and more towards advertisements, brand recognition, personalized experiences and specific use cases like real estate walkthroughs, digital twins, etc. Out of all the metaverse companies I spoke to, only one mentioned NFTs (as part of their upcoming web3 game).
 Interestingly, the game they were designing is not VR, but it does feature, as part of its branding, a WebXR component — most likely a promotional tool for trade shows designed to increase brand memory and brand recognition.
 It’s a small but practical example of how VR finds use by being applied strategically in specific scenarios.

-Marketing (Filter You), and some towards digital twins (Terraunity).
-The metaverse as a concept
+Some companies leaned more toward avatar creation (CharacterXYZ), some towards AR/VR Marketing (Filter You), and some towards digital twins (Terraunity).
+The metaverse as a concept was still present, but its meaning remains hazy and all over the place.

 State of XR and final thoughts

 Gitex Global and North Star Expand are one of the biggest regional expos.
 In many ways, it’s humbling to see so many new innovators from all over the world experiment with XR.
-On the other hand, the buzz surrounding AI defnitely impacted the overall visibility of immersive tech.
+On the other hand, the buzz surrounding AI definitely impacted the overall visibility of immersive tech.

 I was expecting to see more enterprise headsets on the show floor, like the Lenovo ThinkReality VRX or the Vive Focus 3, but it seems most startups opt for Quest 3, which might boil down to costs, ease of deployment, and other factors.
 I was also surprised by the lack of Apple Vision Pro.
 The Unity booth had one at their disposal, while another two were used to demonstrate a non-XR engineering project.
 That’s about it.